Creating Panel Controls

 Pastes a copied/cut item or group to the highlighted position.
 Items or groups can be pasted to another level in the same menu bar or to a menu bar on a different panel.

-If pasting a copied/cut item or group with an Alt key that is currently assigned to an existing item or group, a Duplicate Alt Key dialog will display to allow a different Alt key to be selected.
+If pasting a copied/cut item or group with an Alt key that is currently assigned to an existing item or group, a Duplicate Alt Key dialogue will display to allow a different Alt key to be selected.

 Move Up/Down